 On Friday, 07 April 2017 from 1:00 p.m. to 2:00 p.m.
 (USA Mountain Time), we will be performing scheduled maintenance, which may cause temporary disruptions to our Web site, applications, HTTPS, and FTP.
 We apologize for any inconvenience this may cause you.
 Need to talk to us?
 You can always contact our friendly User Services Office at email@example.com or + 1 303.492.6199.

-These ASTER Level 1B data include three Visible and Near-infrared (VNIR) bands with 15 m spatial resolution, six Shortwave Infrared (SWIR) bands with 30 m spatial resolution, and five Thermal Infrared (TIR) bands with 90 m spatial resolution.
-The data are L1B (radiance) data with geometric and radiometric correction.
+These ASTER Level 1B data include three Visible and Near-infrared (VNIR) bands, six Shortwave Infrared (SWIR) bands, and five Thermal Infrared (TIR) bands The data are L1B (radiance) data with geometric and radiometric correction.

 |Data format||Unsigned integer binary files with no header information.
 Data are scaled radiances (digital numbers (DN)).|

 |Spatial coverage and resolution||42°N, 93°W. VNIR resolution of 15 m, SWIR resolution of 30 m, and TIR resolution of 90 m.|

 |Temporal coverage and resolution||1 July 2002.|